bmos/FG-Ammunition-Manager/README.md

 # PFRPG Ammunition Manager
 This extension aids in tracking whether some ranged weapons are loaded and assists in ammo tracking for all ranged weapons.

+# Compatibility and Instructions
+This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.1.13 (2022-01-05).

+This extension works with the 3.5E, PFRPG, SFRPG, 4E, and 5E rulesets.

 # Features
 * Adds a checkbox to the left of the ammo label on the weapons section of the actions tab; this checkbox is only shown for some weapons (those with 'firearm', 'crossbow', 'javelin', 'ballista', 'windlass', 'pistol', 'rifle', or 'loadaction' in the weapon name).
 Loading these weapon will post a message to chat to help monitor the action-economy.
 Attacks attempted with these weapons without loading first will post a message to chat.